-To sum up, the outer disc behaves like a mass reservoir in the quiescent state, and this mass is released as a result of thermal-viscous disc instability producing an X-ray outburst (see e.g. \citealt{Lasota2001,FrankKing2002} for details).
+To sum up, the outer disk behaves like a mass reservoir in the quiescent state, and this mass is released as a result of thermal-viscous disk instability producing an X-ray outburst (see e.g. \citealt{Lasota2001,FrankKing2002} for details).

-The $\Lx$ peak in outbursts and the recurrence time-scale, $\Trec$, depend on the size of the disc together with the mass transfer rate from the companion, as well as the X-ray irradiation strength during the outburst.
+The $\Lx$ peak in outbursts and the recurrence time-scale, $\Trec$, depend on the size of the disk together with the mass transfer rate from the companion, as well as the X-ray irradiation strength during the outburst.
 The X-ray irradiation slows down the inward propagation of the cooling front during the outburst state.
-Therefore, the outer disc of a system with relatively high $\Lx$ is evacuated more efficiently during outbursts, which needs a longer $\Trec$ to refill the disc.
-For instance, $\Trec \sim$ weeks for dwarf novae (DNs), while for NSXTs and BHXTs $\Trec$ varies from months to decades \citep{FrankKing2002}.
+Therefore, the outer disk of a system with relatively high $\Lx$ is evacuated more efficiently during outbursts, which needs a longer $\Trec$ to refill the disk.
+For instance, $\Trec$ is of the order of weeks for dwarf novae (DNs), while for NSXTs and BHXTs $\Trec$ varies from months to decades \citep{FrankKing2002}.